cordt-sei/associated-wallet/README.md

-# Improved Associated Wallet Query API
+# SEI Wallet Query API

 A straightforward API to query associated Sei (Bech32) and EVM (Hex) wallet addresses using gRPC and Express.